Top 12 Ways to Lose Fat, (not Muscle!)

 levels of it present on a daily basis, tears down your body, catabolizes

-muscle tissue, and causes your body to store fat.
-Although for the most part
+muscle tissue, and causes your body to store internal, visceral fat by

 you do not spot-gain, or spot-reduce fat, Cortisol is thought to increase fat

-around the mid-section of the body…belly fat.
+within the mid-section of the body… visceral belly fat.

 - Build in one ‘cheat